Achiuwa scores 25, No. 16 Memphis holds off Ole Miss 87-86

+Then another freshman, Lester Quinones, went to the locker room with an undisclosed injury after playing less than nine minutes against Mississippi.

+Good thing coach Penny Hardaway has other a handful of very talented freshmen.

-MEMPHIS, Tenn.
-(AP) — Precious Achiuwa scored 25 points and grabbed 11 rebounds as 16th-ranked Memphis held off Mississippi 87-86 on Saturday for its third consecutive victory without heralded freshman center James Wiseman.
+Precious Achiuwa scored 25 points and grabbed 11 rebounds, while D.J.
+Jeffries added 23, including a dunk with a second left as Memphis held off the Rebels, 87-86, on Saturday for its third consecutive victory without Wiseman.

+“To have a 16-point lead on a really well-coached team that has veteran guards and veteran players, I mean that’s amazing for us,” Hardaway said of this win.
+“We will grow from this.
+We cannot go backward from this point forward with our energy and our understanding of what we’re trying to do.
+But it’s huge for us not to have Lester and James in there and be able to do that.”

-D.J.
-Jeffries dunked with a second left for Memphis, then Blake Hinson beat the buzzer with a 3 for the final margin as the Tigers avoided blowing a 16-point lead.
+Blake Hinson beat the buzzer with a 3 for the final margin after Ole Miss (4-1) had trailed by as much as 16 in the second half.

+“At the end, couldn’t make a play when we needed to,” Ole Miss coach Kermit Davis said.
+“But good college game in November.”

-Penny Hardaway has the youngest team in the country, according to KenPom.com.
+Hardaway has the youngest team in the country, according to KenPom.com.
 He still has the No. 1 recruiting class even with Wiseman sitting out an NCAA-mandated 12-game suspension for what college sports’ governing body ruled were impermissible benefits from 2017 when the Memphis coach was overseeing a local high school team.

-Jeffries finished with 23 points for Memphis, Tyler Harris had 15 and Alex Lomax 14.

-Ole Miss (4-1) had won its first four games by double digits all at home, and coach Kermit Davis has three starters back from his NCAA Tournament team last season.

-Breein Tyree led Ole Miss with 24 points.
-KJ Buffen had a team-high 13 before fouling out with 10:10 left, and Hinson had 15.

 Achiuwa also was a five-star recruit like Wiseman.
-He scored five of the final seven baskets before the break to close the first half with a 45-38 lead.
-Then the 6-foot-9 forward scored the first seven of the second half as the Tigers pushed their lead to 54-43 on a dunk by Jeffries with 15:57 to go.
+He helped Memphis score the final seven points to take 45-38 halftime lead.
+Then the 6-foot-9 forward scored the first seven for Memphis in the second half, then the Tigers pushed their lead to 54-43 on a dunk by Jeffries with 15:57 to go.

 The Tigers led 64-48 on a putback by Achiuwa with 11:19 left.

+“The rest of the team just has to step up and make up for James not being here and not being able to play,” Achiuwa said.

-Ole Miss responded with a 17-6 run to turn a runaway into a thrilling finish, with Tyree hitting a pair of free throws with 4:22 left to pull Ole Miss within 70-65.
+Ole Miss responded with a 17-6 run to turn a runaway into a thrilling finish.
+With 5 seconds left and Memphis up 85-82, Breein Tyree thought he’d gotten a shot off when fouled by Tyler Harris.
+Officials sent Tyree to the line for two free throws instead of 3.
+Tyree split the free throws before Jeffries’ dunk.

-Jeffries dunked with 3:30 to go when he was called for taunting, and Tyree made both free throws as Ole Miss pulled to within 75-69.

 BIG PICTURE

-Ole Miss: The Tigers held each of their first four opponents below 60 points and led the SEC by allowing just 31.9% shooting, which was fourth nationally.
-They had little answer for Memphis’ inside scoring.
-They led early, hitting five of their first six 3-pointers.
-They finished 12 of 27 from 3.
+Ole Miss: The Rebels held each of their first four opponents below 60 points and led the SEC by allowing just 31.9% shooting, which was fourth nationally.
+They had little answer for Memphis’ inside scoring except for getting into foul trouble. … Their 3-pointers fell early as they hit five of their first six for an early lead.
+The Rebels finished 12 of 27 from 3.

 Memphis: The young Tigers are very good with layups and high-flying dunks, outscoring Ole Miss 52-20 in the paint.
 But they’re going to have to show at some point they can take, and make, 3s to keep opponents from packing the paint defensively.
 They hit only 3 of 11 outside the arc, with Harris hitting all three.